-Prepares student for careers working in Environmental Conflict, Food Security, Lobbying, Immigration, Non-Profits focused on Social Change
+Prepares students for careers working in Environmental Conflict, Food Security, Lobbying, Immigration, Non-Profits focused on Social Change

 Focuses on the ways that people organize themselves to effect change in their societies.
 This concentration explores social action, social organization, social movements, and civil resistance to analyze and investigate the role of constructive conflict.

 Prepares students for careers working with Advocacy, Art & Social Justice, Restorative Justice, Non-Profits focused on the Recovery from Conflict